Ambergris Caye, Belize

 Climate In Ambergris Caye

-The weather on Ambergris Caye is similar to that of Corozal and the north coast of Belize.
+The weather on Ambergris Caye is similar to that of Corozal and the coast of Northern Belize.
 The temperatures range from a high of 85 to 94 degrees Fahrenheit during the summer months and from 70 to 85 during winter.

 Temperatures in the evening are typically at least 10 degrees cooler.
 During most of the year the heat is moderated by the cooling Caribbean Sea breeze.
 Only in August and September does this breeze diminish.
 These are the warmest months of the year.
 In the winter the northerlies bring chilly breezes; the temperature can drop 10 degrees or more for a few days at a time.